joseshiru/micropython-replink/README.md

 ## How it works

-The three commands provided by this extension essentially copies the contents of the script (or selected text) into the VS Code terminal as a raw string literal with the name `vscode_contents`.
-That variabe is then either executed using the python `exec()` function, or written to the file system.
+The three commands provided by this extension essentially copy the contents of the script (or selected text) into the VS Code terminal as a raw string literal with the name `vscode_contents`.
+This variable is then either executed using the python `exec()` function, or written to the file system.

 The user is responsible for initializing the REPL in the terminal.

+To access these commands, use the command palette (ctrl+shift+P and search for Micropython) or assign them to a keybinding.

 ## Requirements